 - 1. Bellringer. - 2.
 Guided notes (from Google Slides presentation) - 3.
-Individual journaling: using the internet to look up different forms of media/literature that Marie Laveau is in in preparation for the lesson on the next day - 4.
-Group work analyzing how Marie Laveau is portrayed in this media/literature - 5.
+Individual journaling: using the internet to look up other songs that Marie Laveau is discussed in. - 4.
+Group work analyzing how Marie Laveau is portrayed in these songs. - 5.
 Exit ticket.